coda/packs-sdk/docs/guides/advanced/schemas.md

 });
 ```

-The `makeSchema` or `makeObjectSchema` methods should still be used when defining the schema inline where it is used.
+Schemas can also be declared inline in the formula or sync table where they are used.

 ```ts
 pack.addFormula({